METdance is currently looking for board members. Do you have a passion for dance performance, the arts and education?

 Our Board of Director's Bio's:

-Cecilia Winters-Morris, President, has been a member of the board for approximately four years.
-Cecilia is an independent management consultant with seventeen years of internal audit experience, which includes over six years in public accounting serving clients in the energy and service industries.
+Cecilia Winters-Morris, Treasurer has been a member of the board for approximately twelve years.
+Cecilia is an independent management consultant with over twenty years of internal audit experience, which includes over six years in public accounting serving clients in the energy and service industries.
 She is a Certified Internal Auditor and a member of the Institute of Internal Auditors.
 Cecilia studied dance for many years in New York and Massachusetts.
 She was privileged to study with Frank Hatchett, co-founder of Broadway Dance in New York and Stephen Boyd in Massachusetts.
 Cecilia is the wife of Lawrence Morris and the mother of Nathia, Demarcus and Darius.
-In her spare time, she enjoys serving on the PTO board at the boy’s elementary school and volunteering with the Preschool Ministry at Fallbrook Church.
+In her spare time, she enjoys volunteering with Fallbrook Church Boy Scout Troop 272.

 Michelle Smith, Acting Secretary and Executive Director, has a background of over 24 years of ballet training including the New York City Ballet and San Francisco Ballet and a Bachelor of Fine Arts from Texas Christian University.
 After college she joined the Delia Stewart Dance Company working first as principal dancer and then as Manager of the company and Director of the school where she established a children’s program and diversified the adult’s program that became the base for the Houston Metropolitan Dance Center.
 She has been involved in the Houston arts and dance community now for over 30 years.
 In the business world, Michelle was office manager of several real estate firms for her first 10 years in Houston.

-Marcela Arroyave has over 7 years experience in banking.
-As an officer of the The Bank of River Oaks, she specializes in relationship building, commercial lending and loan portfolio/compliance management.
+Marcela Arroyave is a 10 year plus experienced banker in Houston TX.
+She specializes in commercial lending, relationship building and loan portfolio/compliance management.
 She graduated from the University of Houston with a BA in Corporate Communication / Finance.
 As a dancer, Marcela has performed at many events, cultural showcases and benefits in Houston, Los Angeles and New York City.
-She is founder and director of Candela Dance Company, whom have been invited annually since 2006 to perform at the Texas Salsa Congress.
-As an instructor she had the honor to introduce and successfully incorporate a salsa program at Danse Des Enfants whom have provided dance/gymnastics instruction to children locally in Houston Texas for over 15 years.
-She has also taught adult private and group salsa classes at Vibe Dance and Fitness.
-In her spare time, Marcela enjoys volunteering with The Linda Lorelle Scholarship Foundation and “Your Life Coaching”.
+She is founder and director of Candela Dance Company, whom have had the honor of performing at several salsa congresses around the nation.
+As an instructor, she had the honor to introduce and successfully incorporate a salsa program at Danse Des Enfants, whom have provided dance/gymnastics instruction to children locally in Houston Texas for over 15 years.
+She has also taught adult private and group salsa classes at various dance studios, corporate programs and social events.

-Megan Jackson currently has a position at Edgar Allan Poe Elementary in Special Education Resource.
-She works with students that have learning and emotional disabilities ranging from ADHD to Depression.
+Megan Jackson is currently the Theater Director at Frank Black Middle School and a Group Fitness Instructor at Lifetime Fitness.
 Aside from teaching, Megan Jackson is a writer and an actor.
 She has performed in numerous plays and staged readings in the Austin and Houston area, as well as in New York City.
 She has worked with well-known writers, such as Ishmael Reed (Body Parts) and Nathan Jackson (Broke-ology).
 She also enjoys writing in her blog: thefreedartist.com, which is her own little therapy session!